 York College is committed to equality of opportunity and safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff to share this commitment.

 All successful candidates will be required to undertake an enhanced DBS Disclosure check.

 2. Job Description and Person Specification

 The Person Specification describes the range of skills, experience, knowledge and personal attributes that are required of the post holder.
 The essential requirements indicate the minimum requirements which an individual must have in order to carry out the duties of the post effectively.
-The sections highlighted in Bold indicate those criteria which will be used in shortlisting.

 The desirable requirements indicate additional criteria that would assist the post holder in performing the duties and responsibilities of the post, but are not regarded as essential at the appointment stage.